 However, we aren’t to love our husband’s, more than we love God.

-If we aren’t careful, our husband can become an Idol to us.
+If we aren’t careful, our husband can become an Idol for us.

 Is it your husband, or is it God?